slackapi/bolt-js/docs/_future/deploy_your_app.md

 ### Create a Heroku app {#create-a-heroku-app}

 With a Bolt app ready to go and Heroku tools installed, you're now ready to start deploying your Bolt app on Heroku!

+Creating new Heroku apps will use your existing Heroku plan subscription.
+When getting started or deploying many small apps, we recommend starting with [Heroku's low-cost Eco Dyno plan](https://blog.heroku.com/new-low-cost-plans).

+> 💡 Eligible students can apply for platform credits through the [Heroku for GitHub Student program](https://blog.heroku.com/github-student-developer-program).

 #### Create a new app